usc-isi-i2/gaia-ta2pipeline/pipeline/README.md

 - To run clusterer only, do `PROD=True python clusterer.py process`.
 - To run exporter only, do `PROD=True python exporter.py process`.

-Moreover, mount current repository to `/aida/ta2-pipeline` to enable

 ## Resource required

 All of these are on Goolge shared drives at `GAIA:/gaia-ta2-m36/res` (Please contact me to get access).